ggioko/dungeon-mania/assumptions.md

 - Invisibility potion time : 10 ticks
 - Allies cannot follow you when invisibile
 - Allies will ALSO run away when player has invincibility potion as they are reminded of their past
+- Invincibility potion will not reduce damage in hard mode

 ### **Bomb Assumptions**